Intelligent cloud, Azure Stack, compliance - Highlights from the Auckland Azure Summit

 Microsoft's Vijay Tewari flew in from Seattle to talk about the use cases for Azure Stack and how it evolved out of Microsoft's effort to be customer-centric and bring the cloud to the client where they are at.

 “We are all going to live in a hybrid world and Microsoft has developed Azure Stack as an extension of Microsoft Azure, to give businesses and individuals autonomy over where their sensitive data is stored,” says Tewari.

 He emphasises that organisations that are dispersed or operating remotely, like mobile sales teams, tourism operators, and even cruise ships and defence force units like Navy vessels, can benefit from hybrid cloud offerings like Azure Stack.

 It enables them to gather, store and send mission-critical data no matter how poor their internet coverage is and where in the world they may be – even in the middle of the Pacific Ocean.
-For a country like New Zealand, which has no fixed data centres, Azure Stack makes it possible for businesses and individuals, including health and government organisations handling sensitive information, to securely store data within New Zealand, rather than in an offshore data centre.
+For a country like New Zealand, which has no fixed data centers, Azure Stack makes it possible for businesses and individuals, including health and government organisations handling sensitive information, to securely store data within New Zealand, rather than in an offshore data center.

 Umbrellar cloud head David Howden jumped on stage to talk about why it's providing Azure Stack as a managed service.